What to do when you’ve let other people’s expectations taken over your entire life and need to have some boundaries up

-However, many women are held back because they are trying to live up to the feminine code conduct, an external viewpoint of what a woman should be and how they should act.
+However, many women are held back because they are trying to live up to to other people’s or society’s expectations for them.
+The pressure of what I call the feminine code conduct, cultural viewpoint of what a woman should be and how they should act.

 A research study conducted by, Jedi Detjen, co-author of The Orange Line: A Woman’s Guide to Integrating Career, Family and Life. highlights the bias women themselves have about the nature and roles of women.
 We call this bias, “The Feminine Filter™,” because it represents a distorted or “filtered” view woman have of themselves and others.

 Yeah, Living Unrestrained is hard.
 Because, it requires that you also reframe your own perception of womanhood and what’s possible for a woman.

 There are going to be times when you just CAN’T deal with the physical and emotional consequences of making the choices that you know are good for you.

 - You’ll want to stay up late to clean the house, instead of looking for help, even if you’re exhausted

 - You’ll want to quit your flourishing career/business when your partner finds his dream job across the country.
 You’ve invested so much into this relationship.

 It’s going to be challenging.
 So how do you break the barrier of obedience and keep your promise to follow the path that feels right for you?